 [end of interview]

-If you’re considering buying a property as a holiday let and would like to find out more about how Salcombe Finest can help you to let your property, or you already have a property that you would like to let, then please give us a call on 01548 706 706 today and we’ll be happy to help.
+Are you considering buying a property as a holiday let?
+Or perhaps you already have a property that you would like to let?
+Please give us a call on 01548 706 706 today and we’ll be happy to help.